 [Note: Amendments to the rules are within [brackets].
 Deletions are noted “[Deleted:]”.]

-Adopted January 31, 2022 effective May 1, 2022.
+[Adopted December 8, 2025;][Deleted: ] effective [February 1, 2026][Deleted: ].

 Rule 1.
 Statement of Purpose, Authority, and Construction.

-1.1 The general purpose of these Agricultural Labor Conditions Rules is to exercise the authority of this Division to enforce and implement the Agricultural Labor Rights and Responsibilities Act, Colorado Senate Bill 21-087 (“ALRRA,” enacted June 25, 2021), including but not limited to Part 2, “Labor Conditions for Agricultural Workers,” of Article 13.5 of Colorado Revised Statutes (“C.R.S.”)
-Title 8, and other existing Title 8 provisions and authority, including but not limited to C.R.S §§ 8-1-103(3), -107(2), -111; 8-2-206; 8-3-104; 8-6-101.5, -105, -106, -108, -117; and 8-13.5-201 to -204.
-The Rules are intended to be consistent with the Colorado Administrative Procedure Act, C.R.S. § 24-4-101, et seq.
+1.1 The general purpose of these Agricultural Labor Conditions Rules is to exercise the authority of this Division to enforce and implement the Agricultural Labor Rights and Responsibilities Act, Colorado Senate Bill 21-087 ([Deleted:]ALRRA,[Deleted:] enacted June 25, 2021), including but not limited to Part 2, “Labor Conditions for Agricultural Workers,” of Article 13.5 of Colorado Revised Statutes ([Deleted:]C.R.S.[Deleted:]) Title 8, and other existing Title 8 provisions and authority, including but not limited to C.R.S §§ 8-1-103(3), -107(2), -111; 8-2-206; 8-3-104; 8-6-101.5, -105, -106, -108, -117; and 8-13.5-201 to -204.
+[The Rules shall be interpreted in accordance with the ALRRA.]
+The Rules are intended to be consistent with the [State][Deleted:] Administrative Procedure Act, C.R.S. § 24-4-101, et seq.

 1.2 Incorporations by Reference.
-Articles 1-4, 6, 13.3, 13.5, and 14.4 of C.R.S.
-Title 8 (2022) are hereby incorporated by reference.
-Earlier versions of such laws may apply to events that occurred in prior years.
-Such incorporation excludes later amendments to or editions of the statutes.
-These statutes are available for public inspection at the Colorado Department of Labor and Employment, Division of Labor Standards & Statistics, 633 17th Street, Denver CO 80202.
-Copies may be obtained from this Division at a reasonable charge, or can be accessed electronically from the website of the Colorado Secretary of State.
-Pursuant to C.R.S. § 24-4-103(12.5)(b), the agency shall provide certified copies of the statutes incorporated at cost upon request or shall provide the requestor with information on how to obtain a certified copy of the material incorporated by reference from the agency originally issuing the statutes.
-All Division Rules are available to the public at www.ColoradoLaborLaw.gov.
+[Deleted:] [These Rules incorporate by reference only those specific Colorado rules, as identified below, from the Colorado Whistleblower, Anti-Retaliation, Non-Interference, and Notice-Giving (WARNING) Rules, 7 CCR 1103-11, as adopted by the Colorado Department of Labor and Employment, Division of Labor Standards and Statistics.
+These incorporated Division rules ]are available for public inspection at the Colorado Department of Labor and Employment, Division of Labor Standards & Statistics, [707][Deleted: ] 17th Street, Denver CO 80202.
+Copies may be obtained from this Division at a reasonable charge[.
+These incorporated Division rules][Deleted: ] can be accessed electronically from the website of the Colorado Secretary of State[, and are available to the public at www.coloradolaborlaw.gov].
+Pursuant to C.R.S. § 24-4-103(12.5)(b), the agency shall provide certified copies of the [rules][Deleted: ] incorporated [by reference ]at cost upon request[.
+All such incorporated rules refer to the date and edition of those rules in effect as of the effective date of these Agricultural Labor Conditions Rules, February 1, 20206, and exclude later amendments to or editions of these rules incorporated by reference.][Deleted: ]

-Where these Rules have provisions different from or contrary to any incorporated or referenced material, the provisions of these Rules govern so long as consistent with Colorado statutory and constitutional provisions.
+[1.3 Application. ]Where these Rules have provisions different from or contrary to any [Deleted: ]referenced material, the provisions of these Rules govern so long as consistent with Colorado statutory and constitutional provisions.[ Where these Rules reference another rule, the reference shall be deemed to include all subparts of the referenced rule.
+Unless otherwise noted, in these Rules: all statutes cited apply the most recent versions of the Colorado Revised Statutes; all rules cited apply the most recent versions adopted as of the adoption of these Rules.
+Earlier versions of such laws and rules may apply to events that occurred in prior years.]

-1.3 Separability.
+1.[4][Deleted: ] Separability.
 These Rules are intended to remain in effect to the maximum extent possible.
 If any part (including any section, sentence, clause, phrase, word, or number) is held invalid, (A) the remainder of the Rules remain valid, and (B) if the provision is held not wholly invalid, but merely in need of narrowing, the provision should be retained in narrowed form.